1/23- Found fresh debris in a gully off point 3848′ behind the airport. D2, ran ~2000′.

 TP WX JAN 20

-There is a lot of spatial variability beneath the layers mentioned above, mostly consisting of variable wind affected surfaces.
+There is a lot of spatial variability beneath the new snow, mostly consisting of variable wind affected surfaces.
 These surfaces have gained a lot of strength and are creating a bridging effect above a faceted mid and lower snowpack.
 Poor structure exists in the mid and lower pack and although unlikely, still has the ability to create destructive avalanches.
 This set up is low probability, high consequence.